Density of Binary Disc Packings: The 9 Compact Packings: Strategy

 The second one, further referred to as {\em the local inequality}, involves any triangle $T$ which can appear in $\mathcal{T}$:

 The result then trivially follows:

 Since the global inequality for $U$ is the same as for $E$, it seems we just made things worse by adding a second inequality.
-However, we shall choose $U$ so that the global inequality is "not that global", {\em i.e.}, it follows from an inequality on a finite set of finite configurations.
-Namely, the potential of a triangle $T$ will be the sum of {\em vertex potentials} $U_v(T)$ defined on each vertex $v\in T$ and {\em edge potentials} $U_e(T)$ defined on each edge $e\in T$ such that, for any vertex $v$ and edge $e$ of any decomposition $\mathcal{T}$:
+However, we shall choose $U$ so that we can prove that the global inequality follows from an inequality on a finite set of finite configurations.
+Namely, the potential of a triangle $T$ will be the sum of a {\em vertex potential} $U_v(T)$ defined on each vertex $v\in T$ and an {\em edge potential} $U_e(T)$ defined on each edge $e\in T$